Winsford & District Angling Association

 e, Concession (Disabled) Permit

-3.3) Under 12’s may fish for free during daytime hours and do not require a permit.
-However, they must be accompanied by an Association member over the age of 18 (either an angling or non-angling member).
+3.3) Junior Anglers under the age of 12 must be accompanied by an Association member over the age of 18 (either an angling or non-angling member).

 3.4) A night sticker shall be available to all categories of membership to cover night fishing on all waters where this is permitted.